 The butterfly bush (Buddleia davidii) is difficult to beat when it comes to sheer flower power.
 These sun-loving plants not only are some of the longest-blooming shrubs you can find, but they also are available in a rich array of summer-ready colors, bloom continuously through fall, and of course, attract butterflies and hummingbirds galore.
 Wondering why you should grow a butterfly bush?
 Here are five reasons they're so great.

-According to Patricia Collins, retired director of gardens for Callaway Gardens in Pine Mountain, Ga., the blooming shrub's large, fragrant and multicolored blossoms not only will attract a large number of butterflies to your garden, but also will draw other pollinators as well.
+According to Patricia Collins, retired director of gardens for Callaway Gardens in Pine Mountain, Georgia, the blooming shrub's large, fragrant and multicolored blossoms not only will attract a large number of butterflies to your garden, but also will draw other pollinators as well.
 The reason they draw butterflies is because the flowers are high in nectar, adds Raleigh Wasser, a horticulture manager for Atlanta Botanical Garden in an email interview.
 "They're not a 'host plant' for butterflies, however, in that they don't support butterfly reproduction and lifecycle," she says.
 "Caterpillars don't feed on butterfly bushes.
 Instead, they only provide nectar to adult butterflies."

 2. They Are Super Easy and Require Minimal Care